-Organizations that do not have a primary mission that is arts & cultural are encouraged to apply (community development corporations, social service organizations, etc.), as long as the proposed project meets CAC's definition of arts and culture.
+Organizations with missions that are not primarily arts or culture in nature are encouraged to apply (community development corporations, social service organizations, etc.), as long as the proposed project meets CAC's definition of arts and culture.

 What is a project?